Akifartun/Embedded-AT-Com/weekly/Week1-report.md

 ### Sixfab 4G/LTE Cellular Modem Kit Installation

 * Firstly, I found [site](https://docs.sixfab.com/docs/raspberry-pi-4g-lte-cellular-modem-kit-getting-started) which I will refer to for the installation of the modem kit.
-* Bu sitedeki donanımsal olarak gerekli bütün adımları dikkatli bir şekilde yaptım.
+* I have carefully done all the necessary steps on this site hardware.
-* Donanımsal gereklilikler bittikten sonra https://connect.sixfab.com/#/ sitesi üzerinden giriş yaparak burdan elde ettiğim *"sudo bash -c "$(curl -sN https://install.connect.sixfab.com)" -- -t YOUR_TOKEN_APPEARS_HERE -r emea"* satırını Raspberry Pi terminal ekranında çalıştırdıktan sonra cihazımı Sixfab Core ile başarıyla bağladım.
+* After the hardware requirements were completed, I logged in to https://connect.sixfab.com/#/ and ran the line *"sudo bash -c "$(curl -sN https://install.connect.sixfab.com)" -- -t YOUR_TOKEN_APPEARS_HERE -r emea "* on the Raspberry Pi terminal screen and successfully connected my device with Sixfab Core.

-### Github Repo Açma ve Git komutları
+### Github Repo Open and Git commands

-* İlk olarak Github hesabımdan "staj" adında bir repository oluşturdum.
+* Firstly, I created a repository called "internship" from my Github account.
-* Bu reponun içinde weekly dizini olması gerektiği için bir tane boş markdown dosyasını weekly dizini altında oluşturdum.
+* Since there should be a weekly directory in this repo, I created an empty markdown file under the weekly directory.
-* Git komutlarını anlamak ve anladıklarımı uygulamak için README dosyasını bilgisayarda oluşturduğum "sixfab" dizini içerisinde aşağıda belirttiğim kodlar ile repoya ekledim.
+* In order to understand git commands and apply what I understand, I added the README file to the repository in the "sixfab" directory I created on the computer with the following codes.
 	* cd Desktop
 	* cd sixfab
 	* git init